Treasury to shift rental assistance to places with demand

 There will also be the option of entities voluntary returning the money, with the goal that it could be redistributed to the same state, territory or tribal area.

 Treasury officials did not identify any places that could lose money, but the August data suggest there are a whole host of places that have been slow in getting money out.
+There was also an expectation that some money would be shifted, based on demand, once the program was up and running.

 Ohio, which started strong, saw its distribution decline slightly.
 Kentucky saw a slight drop in spending from $13.1 million in July to $11.9 million in August.
 Iowa only distributed $7 million in August.
 The state of Georgia, meanwhile, only got $13 million out in August and $9 million in July.